SD-MVSum: Script-Driven Multimodal Video Summarization Method and Datasets: Experiments

 \subsection{Implementation details}

 Similarly to \cite{10334011} and \cite{10.5555/3666122.3667886}, videos are sampled at one frame per second, and embeddings (of size $D=512$) are obtained from the video frames, the user script and the audio transcripts, using the CLIP vision-language model.
 In the case of videos without spoken content, we use transcript embeddings with zero values.
-For the samples of S-VideoXum, we employ a fine-tuned CLIP model on the data of VideoXum, that has been released by the authors of \cite{10334011}\footnote{https://videoxum.github.io/}, while for the samples of S-MrHiSum we use the CLIP ViT-B/32 model from HuggingFace\footnote{https://huggingface.co/sentence-transformers/clip-ViT-B-32}.
-Each cross-attention mechanism contains $8$ heads.
+For the samples of SM-VideoXum, we employ a fine-tuned CLIP model on the data of VideoXum, that has been released by the authors of \cite{10334011}\footnote{https://videoxum.github.io/}, while for the samples of SM-MrHiSum we use the CLIP ViT-B/32 model from HuggingFace\footnote{https://huggingface.co/sentence-transformers/clip-ViT-B-32}.

+Each cross-modal attention mechanism of SD-MVSum contains $8$ heads.
 The frame scorer consists of a Transformer encoder, followed by a linear layer with $512$ neurons and a sigmoid activation to compute frame-level importance scores.
 The network's weights are initialized based on the Xavier uniform initialization approach (gain $= \sqrt{2}$, bias $=0.1$).
-Training on S-VideoXum, is based on the optimization of the BCE (Binary Cross-Entropy loss between the predicted frame-level scores and the binary ground-truth labels, since this dataset does not include frame-level importance scores.
-Training on S-MrHiSum is performed using the MSE (Mean Squared Error) loss, and the ground-truth frame-level importance scores.
-Training takes place for $50$ epochs in a batch mode with a batch size equal to $4$ and $64$ for S-VideoXum and S-MrHiSum respectively, using the Adam optimizer and setting the learning rate, dropout rate and L2 regularization factor equal to $5\cdot10^{-5}$, $0.5$ and $10^{-4}$, respectively.
-All experiments were conducted on a workstation equipped with an NVIDIA RTX 3090 GPU.
-To allow the reproduction of our experiments, the used data and the PyTorch implementation of SD-MVSum have been made available at: https://github.com/IDT-ITI/SD-MVSum.
+Training on SM-VideoXum is based on the optimization of the BCE (Binary Cross-Entropy) loss between the predicted frame-level scores and the binary ground-truth labels, since this dataset does not include frame-level importance scores.
+Training on SM-MrHiSum is performed using the MSE (Mean Squared Error) loss, and the ground-truth frame-level importance scores.
+Training takes place for $50$ epochs in a batch mode with a batch size equal to $4$ and $64$ for SM-VideoXum and SM-MrHiSum respectively, using the Adam optimizer and setting the learning rate, dropout rate and L2 regularization factor equal to $5\cdot10^{-5}$, $0.5$ and $10^{-4}$, respectively.
+All experiments were conducted on a workstation equipped with an Intel Core i5-11600K CPU and an NVIDIA RTX 3090 GPU.
+To allow the reproduction of our experiments, any used data and the PyTorch implementation of SD-MVSum have been made publicly-available at: \url{https://github.com/IDT-ITI/SD-MVSum}